-why you’ll love this pan seared salmon recipe
+why you will love this recipe

-- Perfect salmon every time.
-Pan searing fish gives them the most wonderful mix of textures, crispy on the outside and flaky on the inside.
+- Perfect salmon every time: Pan-searing fish gives them the most wonderful mix of textures, crispy on the outside and flaky on the inside.

-- A delicious homemade salsa.
-The Southwestern bean salsa that’s topped over this pan-seared salmon gives it its unique flavors.
+- A delicious homemade salsa: The Southwestern bean salsa that’s topped over this pan-seared salmon gives it its unique flavors.

 how to make this pan seared salmon recipe

-- Pan sear the salmon – place the seasoned salmon in a hot skillet with oil, 4-5 mins per side.
+- Pan sear the salmon: Place the seasoned salmon in a hot skillet with oil, 4-5 mins per side.

-- Make the salsa – In a small bowl, mix the salsa ingredients and season to taste.
+- Make the salsa: In a small bowl, mix the salsa ingredients and season to taste.

 - Be sure to pat the salmon dry before searing.